H.R. 1070: Restoring Competitive Property Insurance Availability Act

 Life insurance companies

-They are explicitly excluded from the definition of a "specified insurance company," so they would not qualify for the new exclusion under section 836.
+They are excluded from the definition of eligible insurers, so they cannot claim the new exclusion.

 Insurers that enter only after a disaster